justinsloan/scrambledo/README.md

 # Scrambled-O!!
-A Simple Word Scramble Game for Elementary Vocabulary Study
+>A Simple Word Scramble Game for Elementary Vocabulary Study

+***NOTE:* This is a Proof of Concept Prototype.
+While fully functional, the user interface and underlying code are not optimised and may not meet general user requirements or standards.*

 # What is it?
 This is a simple word scramble game made for my second-grade daughter